 September 7, 2022

 Last year, the product development team at Underdog.io had a frustrating realization while working on a new customer-facing feature.
-We were building a simple tool that allowed companies to save searches in their Underdog.io dashboard:
+We were building a simple tool that allowed companies to save searches in their Underdog.io dashboard.
+A snippet from our release announcement: "Looking for backend developers that know Python and JavaScript, self-identify as members of an underrepresented demographic in tech, and want to work remotely?
+Create a saved search and we'll notify you of new matches every week."

 This tool would accomplish two goals for us: (1) give users a fast and accurate way to filter down our feed of active candidates, and (2) make our internal team more productive by reducing the number of manual searches that we run for customers.
 Seems pretty straightforward, right?
 We talked to users and then planned, built, and released the feature only to see it receive little adoption from the bulk of our users.